 "Sometimes I can be a bit too honest when I provide feedback to coworkers.
 My personality is naturally very straightforward and to the point, and most of my colleagues really value that, but I have learned that there are times on the job when more diplomacy is required.

 I took a training class on conflict management and it really opened my eyes to the need to communicate differently with different people.
 So now I am much better at providing constructive feedback, even if it doesn't always come naturally."

 "Honestly, I would say that public speaking is an area that I could work on.
 I tend to get nervous when asked to present to a large group of people.
 In small team meetings, I'm the first one to stand up and present.
 But put me in front of a big group and I can get flustered.

 I actually spoke to my manager about this and we set it as one of my development goals for this year.
 I took an internal presentation skills class and attended some meetings of Toastmasters, a networking group for people who want to practice public speaking.
 With some practice, I started to feel more comfortable.
 Last month, I even volunteered to represent our team at a division-wide town hall.
 I only had to present for 10 minutes, but I did it and got great feedback!
 It was actually kind of fun, so I plan on continuing to seek out opportunities to improve in this area."

-Way4job - Free Kerala PSC training with Solved previous question papers and Free mock exams
+Way4job - Free Kerala PSC training online with previous question papers and free mock exams

 Free Kerala PSC training provide notes, Free Online daily Mock test, Previous Questions and answers in english and malayalam.
 Practice previous years question answers in exam mode will help you success.